awslabs/multi-az-workshop/content/lab-2/index.en.md

 ## Implementing AZI for Istio on EKS

-One of the operations hosted as a pod on our EKS cluster, *`Signin`* interacts with another operation, *`Home`*, also hosted on the EKS cluster.
+One of the operations hosted as a pod on our EKS cluster, *`Signin`*, interacts with another operation, *`Home`*, also hosted on the EKS cluster.
 This inter-operation communication doesn't traverse the ALB, so the traffic is managed by [Istio](https://istio.io/), a common Kubernetes open-source service mesh.
 We are using [topology aware routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) in our Kubernetes service by defining this annotation:

 ```yaml
 service.kubernetes.io/topology-mode: auto